usgs/shakemap/doc_source/manual4_0/tg_verification.rst

 the results are computed for a line along which the sources are located), the computational process is agnostic to dimensionality and is only concerned with the distances between locations.
-Again, out other testing considers more complex models, and the results of those tests appear consistent with the results presented here.
+Again, our other testing considers more complex models, and the results of those tests appear consistent with the results presented here.

 Various simplifying assumptions were made when producing these tests in order to better illuminate the behavior of the MVN process itself.
-In particular, the ground-motion prediction equation (GMPE) used in these tests always returns 0 (in log space) for all locations, and reports a between-event standard deviation of 0.6 and a within-event standard deviation of 0.8 (making the total standard deviation a convenient 1.0).
+In particular, the ground-motion prediction equation (GMPE) used in these tests always returns a mean of 0 (in log space) for all locations, and reports a between-event standard deviation of 0.6 and a within-event standard deviation of 0.8 (making the total standard deviation a convenient 1.0).
 In addition, the